 Church leaders interested in evaluating their church’s discipleship progress can learn more at DiscipleshipPathwayAssessment.

-Carol Pipes is director of corporate communications for LifeWay Christian Resources.
+Carol is director of corporate communications for Lifeway Christian Resources.

 The phone survey of 1,000 Protestant pastors was conducted Aug.
 29 – Sept.
 11, 2018.
 The calling list was a stratified random sample, drawn from a list of all Protestant churches.
 Quotas were used for church size.
 Each interview was conducted with the senior pastor, minister or priest of the church called.
 Responses were weighted by region to more accurately reflect the population.
 The completed sample is 1,000 surveys.
 The sample provides 95 percent confidence that the sampling error does not exceed plus or minus 3.2 percent.
 Margins of error are higher in sub-groups.